Bug report #3184

 There are two layers in attachment.
 Both layers looks the same.
 Try to dissolve these layers.
 Layer with "clear" name dissolves flawlessly, but "unclear" layer represents one polygon with not dissolved boundary.

-#1 Updated by dr - almost 11 years ago
+#1 Updated by dr - about 12 years ago

 It is becoming more clear to me.
 If open attribute table "clear" and "unclear" and copy attribute to clipboard, may see that precision of WKT geometries is 6 number of digit after comma and "clear"'s and "unclear"'s WKT represents of geometries looks the same.
 But If export this data into PostGIS database and take a look on WKT geometries may see that precision of WKT geometries is 8 number of digit after comma and "clear"'s and "unclear"'s WKT geometries is differently.
 I guess, that in QGIS precision of geometries using in dissolve tools and while rendering is different values.
 Is it possible to do them the same for possibility to distinguish nodes more precisely?

-#2 Updated by cfarmer - almost 11 years ago
+#2 Updated by cfarmer - about 12 years ago

 - Resolution set to duplicate